haiku/website/content/guides/building/get-source-git.md

 <h4>Making local commits</h4>

-In git you make commits to your local tree, then push the final results to the central remote Haiku repository.
+In Git, you make commits to your local tree, then push the final results to the central remote Haiku repository.
 Split your work in not too large commits, but remember that each commit will be reviewed separately, so don't make them too small either.

 The commit message will also be reviewed, and should describe the change in as much detail as possible.
-You can refer to other commits by ehter their hrev tag or their SHA1 hash, and to bugs using the #number notation.
-Gerrit and cgit will then auomatically add an hyperlink to the relevant place.
+You can refer to other commits by either their hrev tag or their SHA1 hash, and to bugs using the #number notation.
+Gerrit and cgit will then automatically add an hyperlink to the relevant place.

 The commit message should include a short description on the first line (ideally less than 64 characters), then a blank line, and a more detailed explanation.